Christine Amor

-Christine Debra Amor (born 1952) is an Australian actress of stage, television and film.
+Christine Debra Amor is an Australian actress of stage, television and film.

 Career

 Amor was born in Brisbane, Queensland.
 She graduated from the National Institute of Dramatic Art (NIDA).
 She has acted extensively in television guest roles and in Australian film starting in 1967.
 Her film roles include Alvin Purple (1973), Petersen (1974), Snapshot (1979).

 Amor's early television roles include appearances in Belllbird, Matlock Police, Division 4, Certain Women, Young Ramsay, Chopper Squad. and Glenview High.

 She is possibly best known for her role in cult classic TV series Prisoner during the first season in 1979, as social worker Jean Vernon.

 Amor later took a regular role in the Australian version of sitcom Are You Being Served?.
 She was the female junior in the program's second season in 1981.

 Amor was also a leading cast member of the drama series Carson's Law (1983–1984).
 She later played the role of Miss Chatham in the Australian television series H_{2}O: Just Add Water (2006).

 Amor became a Civil Marriage Celebrant working in the state of Queensland.